rifqanzalbina/TypingRaceGame/README.md

 A Simple Typing game

 # About
-This is a simple typing game , not much features of this repository,
+This is a simple typing game , not much features of this repository,  <br>
+you can custom the layout by yourself

 # Made By
 - rifqanzalbina